Root-FTW/AmaBridge/README.md

    python ama_bridge.py
    ```

+   *Upon execution, you'll see a stylish ASCII banner and be prompted to input your domains and wordlist options.*

 ### Scanning Multiple Domains

-During execution, when prompted, enter multiple domains separated by commas.
+During execution, when prompted, enter one or multiple domains separated by commas.
 For example:

 ```
 Enter domain(s) to scan, separated by commas: example.com, testsite.org, sample.net